 6. You can still use your regular sleeping bag and pad.
 A hammock doesn’t replace the need for adequate insulation, but you don’t need to spend a fortune to stay warm.
 You can use the same bedding from a tent, including a good sleeping bag and insulated pad (closed-cell foam or self-inflating).
 With the right insulation, you can hammock camp year round.

 5. It reinforces and supports the Youth Protection guidelines.
 Hammocks are designed for single-occpancy, providing separate accommodations in a private, bug-free enclosure.
-Privacy for the youth is promoted with a fully-enclosed, individual shelter where the Scout can change clothes and be protected.
+Privacy for the youth is promoted with a fully-enclosed, individual shelter.

 4. It’s Leave No Trace friendly.
 Hammocks can be set up in impact-resistant places where tents cannot comfortably go, such as over boulders and rock fields.
 Hammocks are also suspended above the ground, which reduces trampling at a camp site.
 In addition, the ground no longer needs to be cleared of rocks, twigs, or other offending discomforts, leaving a site in a more pristine condition.
 And with protective webbing straps, trees are protected from strangulation and scarring.